hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 After having thus shown the beginning of each turning mark, you must observe exactly which way to turn, whether to the right or left, as appears by the following examples.

-The beginning of a whole turn, or turn quite round, is more difficult to find out, because the circle, which is the mark of it, has neither beginning nor end: but it is nevertheless to be known by a point placed on the side of the step; from which point the beginning being known, you make use of the same rules as above.
+{20} The beginning of a whole turn, or turn quite round, is more difficult to find out, because the circle, which is the mark of it, has neither beginning nor end: but it is nevertheless to be known by a point placed on the side of the step; from which point the beginning being known, you make use of the same rules as above.

 When a turn is to be made but half a quarter round, it must be marked a quarter of a circle on the side of the step, without joining it to the step.

 I have already shown, that all steps and half positions, which have but one point at either of their extremities, signify either the pointing of the toe, or placing the heel, without the body's bearing on it; but when there happens to be two points, it then shows, that the body must bear upon it.

-Having explained all the before-mentioned marks, I hope it will not be thought improper to show when sinkings, risings, springings, and slidings, are to be made upon the toe, heel, or flat foot, as the following examples will demonstrate.
+Having explain'd all the before-mention'd marks, I hope it will not be thought improper to show when sinkings, risings, springings, {21} and slidings, are to be made upon the toe, heel, or flat foot, as the following examples will demonstrate.

 When there is a point at the end of the sinking mark, it shows, that the toe must be bent downwards.